Vandorr/RROHOTASSupport/README.md

 6️⃣  Select Hardware (first controller selected by default)

 7️⃣  Start Game.
-If running, select game window
+If running, select game window (find name: "Arr")

 8️⃣  Configure HOTAS Axis behaviors:
 - you have to setup two rows.
 One for Throttle and one for Break